-Prerequisite: Successful completion of one of the following courses: AUDIO-057 ProTools 101, or AUDIO-052 Logic 1, or ARTST-101 Recording Project 1.
-Using industry standard programs ProTools and Logic, the course will explore templates, project management, EQ, compression, vocal FX, comping, bussing, vocal aligning, printing stems, and remixing techniques.
+Prerequisite: Successful completion of one of the following courses: AUDIO-057 Pro Tools 101, or AUDIO-052 Logic 1, or ARTST-101 Recording Project 1.
+Using industry standard programs Pro Tools and Logic, the course will explore templates, project management, EQ, compression, vocal FX, comping, bussing, vocal aligning, printing stems, and remixing techniques.
 Students will observe one vocal production session with a student vocalist per quarter.
 Upon successful completion of this course, students will be able to run a vocal session on their own and produce, record, edit, and mix vocals.
 One lecture hour per week for one quarter.

-IAP PRIVATE LESSON (1)

-ARTST-BPL (BASS)

-ARTST-DPL (DRUM)

-ARTST-GPL (GUITAR)

-ARTST-KPL (KEYBOARD)

-ARTST-VPL (VOCAL)
+IAP Private Lesson (1) ARTST-BPL (Bass) ARTST-DPL (Drum) ARTST-GPL (Guitar) ARTST-KPL (Keyboard) ARTST-VPL (Vocal)

-Weekly lesson with an instructor who guides the student in developing technique, musicianship, and style in support of student-goals and requirements for the program.
-One private lesson hour per week for one quarter.
+Weekly lesson with an instructor who guides the student in developing technique, musicianship, and style in support of student goals and program requirements.
+One private lesson hour per week for one guarter.
 May be repeated for credit.

-MUSIC BUSINESS MAJOR AREA // MUSIC BUSINESS (CERTIFICATE)
+MAJOR AREA // MUSIC BUSINESS (CERTIFICATE)